 Standard spec chrome has been replaced with more body-coloured trim, while 18-inch alloys fill out the wheel arches nicely, giving the Vignale a more aggressive, planted look.
 Slick LED headlights top off its premium intentions.
-Like we said, a dressed up Focus.
+As we said, a dressed-up Focus.

 Standard spec chrome has been replaced with more body-coloured trim, while 18-inch alloys fill out the wheel arches nicely.